JackNguyenAKA/via-musio-os/README.md

 # setup

-* unzip via bsp (not includd in this repo. get it from hwcell)
+* unzip via bsp (not included in this repo. get it from hwcell)
 * copy `android_overlay` contents to android build root directory of the unziped VIA bsp.
 ```
 $ cp -Ra android_overlay/* {android_root}